mikegowen/react-starter/README.md

 # React Starter

-This is a barebones React starter app that can be used to bootstrap new React projects.
+This is a bare bones React starter app, with optional Express server, that can be used to bootstrap new React projects.
 The exact steps used to create this project can be found below.
 I would recommend going through the steps instead of cloning this repo if only for learning purposes.
 These steps were compiled after reading countless tutorials on creating a React app from scratch and choosing the set of features, configuration, and conventions that work well for *my* projects.
 Your mileage may vary.

 ## Create your project directory structure

 `mkdir react-starter`<br />
 `cd react-starter`<br />
 `mkdir src`<br />
+`mkdir src/client`<br />
-`mkdir src/components`<br />
+`mkdir src/client/components`<br />
-`mkdir src/styles`
+`mkdir src/client/styles`

 The `/src` directory is where all of our source code will live.
-Bundled code will be outputted to `/dist` but that folder is created automatically when we build our app so we won't create it here.
+We’ll add an additional folder under that called `/client` in case we want to add a `/server` folder alongside it later.
+Final bundled code will be outputted to `/public` but that folder is created automatically when we build our app so we won’t create it here.

-## Create your first pages
+## Create your main files

-`touch src/index.html`<br />
+`touch src/client/index.html`<br />
-`touch src/index.js`
+`touch src/client/index.js`

 ### index.html